 Trading Hours: Monday to Sunday: 8:30am-5: 00 pm. | Contact: 023 615 1834 | Website: https://www.platform62.co.za/

 2. Moerse Farmstall & Overberg Nursery, Napier

-With its unmistakeable signs that make you realise how blessed you are to be South African, how can you not stop and have a peek?
+With its unmistakable signs that make you realize how blessed you are to be South African, how can you not stop and have a peek?
 With the owner, Mannie ready to provide you with a Moerse lekker greeting, browse through the assortment of local crafts and products that will tickle your taste buds like his wife’s homemade strawberry jam!
-Have a seat and order the Moerse lekker vetkoek and roasterbrood that will highlight your trip.
+Have a seat and order the Moerse lekker vetkoek and rooster brood that will highlight your trip.